MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMCollection.md

 ```

 ### -LimitingCollectionName

-Specifies the name of a collection to use as a scope for this collection.
+Specify the name of the limiting collection.

 ```yaml
 Type: String